interllectual/blog/_posts/2013-01-07-on-writing-systems.md

+---
+layout: post
-Title: On writing systems
+title: On writing systems
-Date: 2013-01-07 00:00
-Tags: writing, day-one, slogger
+tags: [writing, day one, slogger]
+---

 I am still trying to figure out the best system for writing.